The Biggest Loser season 4: Week 3

 The teams face a temptation – the player who consumes the most calories in four minutes wins a 3-pound pass at the weigh in.
 Nobody on the Black team or Red team partakes in the challenge.
 Neil eats 1700 calories but his teammate, Patty, consumes over 2000 calories despite a team agreement that Neil be the only team member to eat.
 Bob and the Blue team hash out sore feelings after the temptation before hitting the gym.

 The challenge pits the teams against children in three 100-meter dashes.
 The Red team wins the challenge and receives phone calls from home.
-The Black team has a breakdown in communication but smoothes everything out.
+The Black team has a breakdown in communication but smooths everything out.

 The Red team wins the weigh in behind Phil's 9 pound loss during a week with a lot of low numbers.
 Jim is again the Biggest Loser of the week; his percentage weight loss is 2.69%.
 Tensions run high for the Blue team as they debate how they should approach elimination.

 The Blue team votes (3 out of 5) to eliminate Jerry.
 Jerry is revealed to have lost 88 pounds since starting the show and encourages other seniors to make a change as well.